About the Journal

 Associate Editor: Associate Professor Aly Karam

-In 2021, Ms. Lesedi Kgaka succeeded Mr. Boyle as Managing Editor.
+Later that year, Ms. Lesedi Kgaka succeeded Mr. Boyle as Managing Editor.

 Journal Objectives